Oscars’ Ugliest Smear Campaigns Ever

 The roaring rampage of revenge by Hearst worked in the short-term, with Citizen Kane losing the Best Picture Oscar at the 14th Academy Awards to John Ford’s How Green Was My Valley, which is, in retrospect, arguably the biggest Oscar upset in history.

 In the Harvey Weinstein era, the mud slinging during awards season has come fast and furious.
-Zero Dark Thirty (“Pro-torture!”) and Argo (“Screws the Canadians!”) felt the brunt of it last year, and in 2014, much of the media’s ire has been aimed at a pair of films—The Wolf of Wall Street and Blue Jasmine—for disparate reasons.
+Zero Dark Thirty (“Pro-torture!”) and Argo (“Screws the Canadians!”) felt the brunt of it in 2013, while in 2014, much of the media’s ire was aimed at a pair of films—The Wolf of Wall Street and Blue Jasmine—for unique reasons.

 So, from Good Will Hunting to The Wolf of Wall Street and Blue Jasmine, here’s a history of recent (and appalling) Oscar smear campaigns.